TechLead-21/Web-Animations/README.md

 # Web-Animations
-🎨 Collection of Animations made in CSS by ❤
+🎨 Collection of Animations made in CSS & SASS by ❤

 Neon Text Image Used from :
 🖼  Photo by Fancycrave.com from Pexels